 By 1868 the muscular Comstock was a menial worker in New York City, making $12 a week as a porter for a dry goods store.
 He was a man "devoid of humor, lustful after publicity, and vastly ignorant “ who, by his own admission, spent many lonely evenings fearing “for the souls of the young men” who roomed with him.
 He joined the Young Men's Christian Association, and became convinced he faced “some of the most insidious and deadly forces of evil” in America.
 A nation racked by continued violence inspired by four bloody years of war saw pornography as a low priority.
 But Comstock did not share that opinion.

-With Jessup's support Comstock successfully lobbied congress for the Comstock Law, the last act of a lame duck congress on 3 March, 1873, which made it illegal to send “obscene, lewd, or lascivious" material through the mail.
-The act also created a job of Special Postal Inspector for Comstock, allowing him define as pornographic anything mentioning birth control or preventing venereal disease.
+With Jessup's support Comstock successfully lobbied congress for the Comstock Law, the last act of a lame duck congress on March 3, 1873, which made it illegal to send “obscene, lewd, or lascivious" material through the mail.
+Comstock included in that definition of lascivious was anything pertaining to birth control or preventing venereal disease.
 In Comstock's view, “God has set certain natural barriers.
 If you turn loose the passions and break down the fear (of unwanted pregnancies or disease) you bring . . . disaster.”
 His first year the new Special Inspector, always dressed in his black frock, traveled 23, 000 miles on a free rail pass, looking for sin in America.
-And luckily, since his job depended on it, he found it everywhere, and 24 states passed their own versions of "his" law, collectively called the Little Comstock Laws.
+And luckily, since his job depended on it, he found it everywhere, and 24 states passed their own versions, collectively called the Little Comstock Laws.

 In 1872 Comstock won national attention when he went after Victoria Woodhull (above).
 She was no common pornographer, but a feminist who had run her own Wall Street brokerage firm and her “Weekly” newspaper - in which Victoria argued,”When woman rises... into the ownership and control of her sexual organs, and man is obliged to respect this freedom...then will woman be raised” To highlight the hypocrisy of men making decisions about birth control, the “Weekly” published details of an extramarital affair by one of her critics, popular Brooklyn minister Henry Ward Breecher.
 The same day the article appeared, Victoria, her husband and her sister were all arrested.
 Reporting the affair, said Comstock, was spreading obscenity.
 Comstock's belligerent theatrics in the court room so offended some members of the jury, they hung.
 Still, the trial only increased the popularity of both Comstock and Breecher.